pol4r1ty/pol4r1ty/README.md

 - 👋 Hi, I’m @pol4r1ty
-- 👀 I’m interested in go, typescript, react, javascript, nodejs, IoT, cryptocurrency
+- 👀 I’m interested in go, typescript, react, javascript, nodejs, IoT, cryptocurrency and blockchain
-- 🌱 I’m currently learning go
+- 🌱 I’m currently learning go and looking to start developing atop of the Algorand blockchain
 - 💞️ I’m looking to collaborate on beginner projects
 - 📫 you can reach me at polarity@tutanota.com